-Alberta Whittle is an artist, researcher and curator.
+Alberta Whittle is an artist, researcher and curator that works and lives in Glasgow and Barbados.
 She was chosen for the Margaret Tait Award for 2018/9, the Turner Prize 2020 bursary, the Henry Moore Foundation artist award 2020 and the Frieze Artist Award 2020.

 Her creative practice is motivated by the desire to manifest self-compassion and collective care as key methods in battling anti-blackness.
 Oscillating between cutting humour and sensitive poetics her work ranges across media and across continents.

 Over 2021, Whittle will be sharing new work as part of Art Night London, British Art Show 9, Liverpool Biennial, Glasgow International and Right of Admission at the University of Johannesburg.
 She will also have a solo exhibition at Copperfield and will participate in exhibitions at Lisson Gallery, London; Viborg Kunstal, Denmark; AGO, Toronto; Tate Modern, London; and Kunstal Trondheim, Norway.

 In 2022 she will represent Scotland at the 59th Biennale di Venezia.